evan-erdos/trail-of-cthulhu/story/prose-outline.md

 reported by villagers who live near a cluster of late-Antiquity Roman ruins in Northern Africa.
 He has assembled a team of students and doctors to assist him on this expedition.

-Early one morning, each of the Players receive a note under their door, instructing them to gather their things in preparation for the first expedition.
+Early one morning, each of the PCs receive a note under their door, instructing them to gather their things in preparation for the first expedition.

 With packs full, they arrive at the staging ground.